Division Vice President, Behavioral Health Division

 Year you assumed current position: 2010

-Responsibilities in current position: In addition to my CEO duties at Lakeside, I have regional responsibility for eight other UHS facilities in Mississippi and Tennesse.
+Responsibilities in current position: I have regional responsibility for eight other UHS facilities in Mississippi and Tennesse.

 What has UHS meant for your career growth?
 UHS is a company that rewards employees for hard work.
 I work hard and have been very blessed to have been given opportunities.
 I was honored to be asked to provide Customer Oriented Selling training to all of the facility marketing teams in 2003.
 In 2005, I was offered the opportunity to be the interim CEO at Lakeside.
 Although I transferred to Compass, it was an honor to have been asked to provide oversight for one of the largest hospitals in the division.
 In 2009, I was promoted to Group Director over the facilities in the Memphis market.
 UHS believes in developing talent within the company.
 If career growth is a personal goal, there is no better place to work.